stephanecharette/DarkHelp/readme_linux.txt

 	make -j $(nproc)
 	make package

-This will build a static library named "DarkHelp/build/src-lib/libdarkhelp.a", and the DarkHelp command-line tool.
+This will build a static library named "libdarkhelp.a", and the "DarkHelp" command-line tool.

 See build_linux.cmd which contains the steps from "BUILDING DARKHELP".